dgerod/task-planning/README.md

 ## Forward-chaining Temporal Planner

-Its name derives from the fact that it incorporates ideas from partial-order planning.
+POPF name derives from the fact that it incorporates ideas from partial-order planning.
 This binary is the one provided by ROSPlan but it is developed by _A.
 Coles_ of the KCL.

 Usage: `./popf <domain file> -f <problem file>`